Introduction – Unsupervised bias detection tool

 Finalist Stanford’s AI Audit Challenge 2023

-Under the name Joint Fairness Assessment Method (JFAM) our bias scan tool has been selected as a finalist in Stanford’s AI Audit Competition 2023.
+Under the name Joint Fairness Assessment Method (JFAM) the unsupervised bias detection tool has been selected as a finalist in Stanford’s AI Audit Competition 2023.

 OECD Catalogue of Tools & Metrics for Trustworthy AI

-- Quantitative-qualitative joint method: Data-driven bias testing combined with the balanced and context-sensitive judgment of human experts;
+- Quantitative-qualitative research method: Data-driven bias testing combined with the balanced and context-sensitive judgment of human experts;

-- Unsupervised bias detection: No user data needed on protected attributes;
+- Unsupervised bias detection: No user data needed on protected attributes (unsupervised learning);

-- Bias scan tool: Scalable method based on statistical learning to detect algorithmic bias;
+- Anolamy detection: Scalable method based on statistical analysis;

 - Detects complex bias: Identifies unfairly treated groups characterized by mixture of features, detects intersectional bias;

-- Open-source and not-for-profit: Easy to use and available for the entire AI auditing community.
+- Open-source and not-for-profit: User friendly and free to use for the entire AI auditing community.

 Floris Holstege